-Lightning CareerLink is the name of MTSU's recruiting software platform specifically for professional entry-level positions requiring a college degree, supervised internship/co-op positions that prepare students for professional career fields, and part-time employment (full-time in summer) in Rutherford County and surrounding areas that are flexible
+Lightning CareerLink is the name of MTSU's recruiting software platform specifically for professional positions requiring a college degree, supervised internship/co-op positions that prepare students for professional career fields, and part-time employment (full-time in summer) in Rutherford County and surrounding areas that are flexible

 and can accommodate students' class schedules.